CANopen Explained - A Simple Intro [2025]

 Even if you're familiar with CAN bus and e.g. J1939, CANopen adds a range of important new concepts:

-There are 3 models for device/node communication: Master/slave, client/server and producer/consumer
+3 protocols for node communication: Master/slave, client/server and producer/consumer

-Protocols are used in communication, e.g. configuring nodes (SDOs) or transmitting real-time data (PDOs)
+Communication objects are used in e.g. configuring nodes (SDOs) or transmitting real-time data (PDOs)

 States